2018-2019 BOARD MEMBERS

 Michael and his wife Melissa have four children.
-Their oldest daughter just graduated Bellarmine, they also have a fourth grade daughter, second grade son and 2 year old girl.
-Michael is a VP of Financial Operations for an international company and is a CPA with both an MBA and CGMA.
+Their oldest daughter is a junior at OSU, they also have a sixth-grade daughter, fourth-grade son and 4-year-old girl Michael is the Chief Financial Officer of Burkhart Dental and is a CPA with both an MBA and CGMA.
 Michael’s heart is to give back to Lighthouse since “Lighthouse has been such an important part of our family and has given us so much.”

-Evan and his wife Ember live in Tacoma and have three girls at Lighthouse.
-He holds a degree in Business Administration from Pacific Lutheran University and is currently enrolled in the Executive MBA Program at the Foster School of Business, University of Washington.
-His professional career has been a mix of both for and non-profit endeavors.
-He has been with Revalesio Corporation for the last five years in a variety of roles.
-Prior to that he served as the Executive Pastor at City Central Church in Tacoma.
-He has also travelled extensively internationally, ministering at conferences and teaching on prayer and discipleship.
+Evan and his wife Ember live in Gig Harbor and have two girls at Lighthouse.
+He holds a degree in Business Administration from Pacific Lutheran University and an MBA from the Foster School of Business at the University of Washington.
+He works in business strategy and design at Providence St Joseph Health.
 Regarding Lighthouse, “I love that our girls have the opportunity to attend Lighthouse Christian School.
 The culture of academic excellence and encouragement in their relationships with Jesus is truly extraordinary.
 It is a blessing to have the opportunity to be a part of this community.”

 Benjamin is owner and managing partner of Cedarland Forest Resources LLC, a timberland management and harvesting company with operations in the Pacific Northwest and the South Eastern United States.
 His responsibilities include the marketing and brokering of export and domestic log sales, oversight and direction of Harvest Management Plans for institutional investors and private landowners and general management of operations.
 Benjamin was blessed to grow up in a Christ centered home and his own faith in Christ became an important part of his life at a young age.
 He and his family are currently members of Chapel Hill Presbyterian Church in Gig Harbor.
 He has been married to his wife Heather for 15 years and they have four children, three of whom attend Lighthouse Christian School.
 When not working Benjamin enjoys spending time with his family, playing golf, fly fishing, boating, hiking, skiing, good food and good conversation.